714 related texts · 5 related myths · Page 2 of 15

 The sages teach that sometimes, that very position – being between two good choices – is a blessing in disguise.
 Think about Samuel the Prophet.
 According to Pirkei DeRabbi Eliezer...

 Those little acts of kindness, those traditions that bind us together… sometimes, the answer is more surprising than you think.
-Let's talk about weddings, and a divine precedent fo...
+Let's Think about a wedding.
+What do we do?
+We celeb...

 Rabbi Judah paints a vivid picture.
 He tells us that Isaac, when blessing Jacob, bestowed upon him ten distinct blessings.
 Now, these weren't just any blessings.
 They were specific...

-Turns out, our ancestors wrestled with this question too.
-The Sifrei Devarim, a legal midrash on the Book of Deuteronomy, gives us a fascinating glimpse into Moses’s final address ...
+Sifrei Devarim turns to Why Moses Rebuked All of Israel at the Same Time.
+The Sifrei Devarim, a legal midrash on the Book of Deuteronomy, gives us a fascinating glimpse into Moses’...

 He knows they need a good talking-to, a serious reminder of their responsibilities.
 But he can't just launch into a lecture, can he?
 Timing, as they say, is everything.
 Sifrei Deva...

-Sifrei Devarim, a collection of legal midrash (rabbinic interpretive commentary)im (interpretations) on the Book of Deuteronomy, gives us a fascinating insight into this idea, focu...
+Sifrei Devarim, a collection of legal midrashim (rabbinic interpretive commentary) (interpretations) on the Book of Deuteronomy, gives us a fascinating insight into this idea, focu...

-And while definitive answers might elude us, Jewish tradition offers tantalizing hints and comforting assurances.
-Our exploration begins in Sifrei Devarim, a collection of legal an...
+While definitive answers might elude us, Jewish tradition offers tantalizing hints and comforting assurances.
+Our exploration begins in Sifrei Devarim, a collection of legal and et...

 Jacob's deathbed blessings (Genesis 49) are among the most obscure passages in the Torah.
-Targum Onkelos does not merely translate them—he decodes them, turning cryptic poetry into...
+Targum Onkelos does not merely translate them, he decodes them, turning cryptic poetry int...